Uberspace/lab/source/guide_nextcloud.rst

 You will need to enter the following information:

   * Administrator username and password: Insert the credentials you want to use for the admin user
-  * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL credentials_ by now.
+  * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL :manual_anchor:`credentials <database-mysql.html#login-credentials>` by now.
 If you don't, start reading again at the top.
-  * your Nextcloud database name: we suggest you use an additional_ database.
+  * your Nextcloud database name: we suggest you use an :manual_anchor:`additional <database-mysql.html#additional-databases>` database.
 For example: isabell_nextcloud

 Tuning
 ======